lilyaesthetics

 1. Nutrition

-• Magnesium & Vitamin K2: Essential for calcium absorption and bone mineralization
+• Magnesium and Vitamin K2: Help with calcium metabolism and mineralization of the bone matrix

 2. Exercise